 When assessing planning applications for major residential development we are guided by:

-- Its planning for sport aims and objectives
+- Our planning for sport aims and objectives

 - Any robust and up-to-date evidence base for sport that is in place within the local area (e.g. Playing Pitch and/or Sports Facility Strategy or wider open space strategies and resulting infrastructure requirements)